 People with illnesses that we now recognize as schizophrenia, depression, autism, and epilepsy might all have found themselves in Bedlam.

+The facility originally opened its doors to the public with the hope to draw in family members to visit their loved ones.
+Unfortunately, it was unsuccessful in drawing in family... although it certainly grabbed the attention of wealthy Londoners.
 Worst of all, their suffering was entertainment for the rest of London.
-The old hospital was open to the public.
-To raise funds, its inmates were put on display, their bizarre behavior and often cruel ‘treatment’ considered a form of theater.
+Although it cannot be confirmed, it is widely speculated that the decision to open the hospital to the public was motivated by the need to raise funds.
+At 10 shillings a pop (a suggested donation, naturally), the tours could soon prove lucrative.
+The inmates were put on display, their bizarre behavior and often cruel ‘treatment’ considered a form of theater.
 Ladies in fine gowns with handkerchiefs in front of their noses toured the halls as we might visit a House of Horror.

 Inmates considered dangerous were permanently chained.
 Others were free to wander around.
 Manacles, confinement in tiny cages, immersion in icy water—all were tried as cures for mental diseases.
 So were starvation, bloodletting, beatings and isolation.
 ‘Rotational’ therapy involved spinning a patient in a chair suspended from the ceiling until they vomited.
 Many patients who might have survived their illness died from the therapy.
 In fact, patients who were considered too frail to survive the treatment were turned away.